How Zappos Puts Itself in the Customer’s Shoes

 If you’ve ordered from Zappos.com recently you may have noticed the box your shoes came in looked a little different, thanks to the “I’m not a Box” campaign.
 Zappos is encouraging people to reuse the cardboard packaging in clever ways and share their creations on social media.
 Earlier this year there was a competition to win yet another gift card.
 The challenge was simply to create something new and useful out of a Zappos shoe box that would have otherwise been thrown away or recycled.
 The box even included some templates and suggestions inside, for anyone not sure how to begin turning their trash into treasure.

-The biggest takeaway from studying Zappos’ marketing success, is that a human element goes a long way.
+The biggest takeaway from studying Zappos’ marketing success, is that the human element goes a long way.
 People generally want to feel good about the companies they support, and one of the best ways to do that is by interacting with customers and creating fun and engaging ways to get involved.[The second biggest takeaway from this post is that it is actually possible (although not easy) to write about marketing shoes without ever uttering the phrase “think outside the box.”]

 Roundpeg is an Indianapolis marketing strategy firm.